 GCWR (Gross Combined Weight Rating) - is the maximum allowable weight of the vehicle and the loaded trailer - including all cargo and passengers - that the vehicle can handle without risking damage.
 (Important: The towing vehicle's braking system is rated for operation at GVWR, not at GCWR.
-Separate functional brakes should be used for safe control of towed vehicles and for trailers where the GCW of the towing vehicle plus the trailer exceed the GVWR of the towing vehicle.
+Separate functional brakes should be used for safe control of towed vehicles and for trailers weighing more than 680 kg [1,500 lbs]).
 The GCW must never exceed the GCWR.